 Check with your national library before applying.
 (In the U.S., authors can apply for a possible CIP record through the Preassigned Control Number Program or can pay a freelancer to create a Publisher’s Cataloging in Publication data block.
 The PCN Program is really not necessary, and freelance PCIP blocks are a bit of a scam.
 These are discussed in parts II and IV of this series.)

-If you receive CIP data, you are legally required to send in copies of your book to the issuing agency (this is called Legal Deposit), who then add to the CIP record further data such as the number of pages in the book and its physical dimensions.
+If you receive CIP data, you are legally required to send in copies of your book to the issuing agency; this is called Legal Deposit.
+The agency will then add to the CIP record further data such as the number of pages in the book and its physical dimensions.

 This additional data is not placed in the book; it merely appears in the record when anyone searches the database.
 Similarly, when you apply for CIP you input the names, full date of birth, and nationality of the contributors; this data does not form part of the block but can be added to other databases such as the Virtual International Authority File.